 I was amazed at all the coordination that goes on behind the scenes.
 First there is the money: Where are our sources of funding?
 At what point do teens need to pay?
 Then, there are the activities: Is there too much fishing or not enough?
 Do we have enough skilled volunteers to go over all the lessons?
 Is there enough downtime and how structured should it be?
 How should we group them?
 Which cabins do they stay in?
 All of these questions we answered in the meeting and more.

-Click the image for more infomation our new Capital Campaign, more information coming soon.
+Click the image below for more information on our new Capital Campaign.
+Donate Now

 My name is Maya Epelbaum, and I have been an intern for the Natural Resource Education program here at Holiday Lake for a little over a month and it has been quite the journey.
 I moved into the Pods and quickly learned that without Wifi, cell service, and a town close by, I would live a very different life than I had been in New Jersey.